A Cutting-Edge Solution

 Therefore, the dispatchable location extends to the regime of the building regulations.

 The growing issue is that the automatic PSTN telephone address has become obsolete, putting 911 callers’ locations unknown inside complex buildings.
-Without explicit verbal confirmation by the caller to the emergency call center over the phone, it is impossible to locate the caller.
-The brutal reality is that people who call 911 but can not communicate to share their precise locations inside buildings risk losing lives.
+Without explicit verbal confirmation by the caller to the emergency call centre over the phone, it is impossible to locate the caller.
+The brutal reality is that people who call 911 but can not communicate to share their precise locations inside buildings risk losing their lives.
 Incidents of those are often treated as misadventures.

 Taking it for granted is not OK when today’s rampant in-building innovative wireless technologies are technically capable of protecting the public.

 A reliable Emergency Address Database to help.

 A plural number of sensors of smart building facilities, including LED lighting, can connect to form a local radio frequency communication network to go online.
 Their unique indexed radio frequency IDs are explicitly bound to the data source of their indoor spatial locations, including the civic address, floor level, and room number in Geo-Coordinates, as well as the name of the Points of Interest on the same floor of the space in proximity.